autumnmarceau/glitchlette/_posts/2025-08-01-album-cover-bts.md

 *Very fast.*

 As the wall of water rushed towards us, I yelled “GO GO GO GO GO."
 Jaz cranked the car into reverse, slammed the gas and flipped the car around, speeding away from the incoming wave *just in time.*
-We didn't stop to look back, heading straight for the hotel, erupting into maniacal, adrenaline-fueld laughter once we entered our room.
+We didn't stop to look back, heading straight for the hotel, erupting into maniacal, adrenaline-fueled laughter once we entered our room.
 I opened the weather app again to re-check the gale warning… and saw something I had missed before:

  **SLEEPER WAVE WARNING**